 That’s why engaging in a rigorous self-care practice is essential.
-Being heard and understood by another not only heals us but is a vital component of our emotional well-being.
-Our self-care practice must include giving ourselves a safe space with someone that we trust and who is genuinely interested in supporting us and listening to what is in our hearts.
+Our self-care practice should include giving ourselves a safe space with someone that we trust and who is genuinely interested in supporting us.

 Once you’ve filled your own cup, you’ll feel ready to venture out into the world and witness the lives of those that you encounter in your journey.
 Here are five ways that you will stand to benefit from being a good listener:

 1. You’ll build deeper connections: Communication is the basis of any relationship.
 The quality of a relationship is based on both parties’ ability to understand one another.
 We can only cooperate with others if we listen fully and openly.
 Once you’re able to fully engage in active listening in your relationships with others, you are more likely to see the humanity in another person and understand things from their point of view.
 This will give you the ability to develop authentic and deeper connections.
 Your willingness to engage in an empathetic form of listening will make others feel comfortable, understood and supported in your presence.

 2. You’ll be more likeable: Nowadays, it’s rare to meet people who can give us their complete attention.
 People are generally not used to being shown a high level of attention and respect in their interactions – that’s why, when you deeply listen to others in social situations, you’ll develop an edge that will make you stand out in the crowd.
 When you give others a chance to speak about themselves and show an interest in their life, they’ll instantly like you!
 Of course, you want to make sure that your interest is genuine, as you don’t want to come off as being insincere.